 YNAP’s roots run in parallel from the year 2000.
 In Milan, Federico Marchetti founded YOOX to move past-season and excess luxury through a technology-first outlet model, the name nodding to chromosomes and binary code – fashion’s allure meeting internet plumbing.
-That same year in London, Natalie Massenet launched Net-a-Porter from her flat as a magazine-meets-boutique, inventing a shoppable editorial that treated product pages like features, not listings.
+That same year in London, Natalie Massenet launched Net-a-Porter from her flat as a magazine-meets-boutique, treating digital retail as editorial.
+Net-a-Porter proved something the sector had doubted: that selling luxury online could reinforce, rather than diminish, brand value.
+Through elevated packaging, high-touch service, and story-driven product pages, it persuaded fashion houses that e-commerce could function as an extension of luxury, not a compromise.

-Each company built a different moat: YOOX on data and discreet inventory liquidation, Net-a-Porter on voice, service, and high-touch presentation – and together they sketched the blueprint for how luxury could live online without losing its codes.
+Each company built a different moat: YOOX on data and discreet inventory liquidation, Net-a-Porter on editorial authority and client experience.
+Together they sketched the blueprint for how luxury could live online without losing its codes.

-Net-a-Porter extended its ecosystem to meet customers where taste is made: The Outnet (2009) for off-price curation, Mr Porter (2011) to give menswear its own tone, and PORTER magazine to turn editorial into brand gravity across print and digital.
-YOOX, meanwhile, scaled the less glamorous – but more defensible – pieces: global logistics, automation, and item-level tracking that made next-day deliveries and wide assortments feel effortless.
-One side refined desire, the other industrialized fulfillment – a complementary division of labor that allowed luxury e-commerce to expand without flattening identity.
+Net-a-Porter broadened its platform beyond womenswear retail, launching The Outnet in 2009 for off-price curation, Mr Porter in 2011 to establish a distinct menswear voice, and PORTER magazine to formalize editorial as a demand-shaping tool across print and digital.
+YOOX, meanwhile, concentrated on the less visible but more defensible work: global logistics, automation, and item-level tracking that made wide assortments and fast delivery operationally reliable.
+One side focused on cultivating taste; the other on industrializing fulfillment.
+Together, they enabled luxury e-commerce to scale without flattening brand identity.

 The merger, Richemont & the search for durable scale